On-line and Tax-Efficient Giving

 Our missions webpages provide information of how to donate directly to the our “core” and “visiting” missionaries.

 Gifts of appreciated property.
 Gifts to a 501(c)(3) charity of appreciated property— like publicly traded stocks or mutual funds that have risen in value – allow the donor to deduct the full amount of the donation without having to pay taxes on the capital gains.
-See https://www.irs.gov/publications/p526#en_US_2019_publink1000229754 (“The PCA Foundation can assist you in this.
+This is like obtaining a double tax deduction.
+See https://www.irs.gov/publications/p526#en_US_2019_publink1000229754.
+“The PCA Foundation can assist you in this.
 Visit: https://pcafoundation.com/.

 Gifts from Traditional IRAs.
-If you are 70 ½ or older, you can give directly from a Traditional IRA to a 501(c)(3) charity without having to declare that amount as taxable income.
-Such Qualified Charitable Checks for QCDs from IRAs should not be paid to you but should be paid directly to the charity (but not to a donor-advised fund).
+If you are 70 ½ or older, you can distribute directly from a Traditional IRA to a 501(c)(3) charity without having to declare that amount as taxable income.
+This exclusion has the same effect as a deduction, or better because one can have this exclusion without having to itemize a deduction and lose the standard deduction.
+Such Qualified Charitable Checks for QCDs from IRAs should not be paid to you but should be paid directly to the charity.
 Visit https://www.irs.gov/retirement-plans/retirement-plans-faqs-regarding-iras-distributions-withdrawals.
+For those interested in supporting multiple charities over time in this way, the PCA Foundation can assist.

 Donor Advised Funds.
-The PCA’s “Advise & Consult Fund is a donor-advised fund with no fees.
-Donate cash and other assets (stocks, bonds, mutual funds, and real estate) to your fund.
-Receive a tax deduction for the current tax year and recommend grants at your pace to your church and favorite Christian ministries.” https://pcafoundation.com/individuals/advise-consult-fund/
+The PCA Foundation’s “Advise & Consult Fund” is a donor-advised fund with no fees.
+Donate cash and other assets (stocks, bonds, mutual funds, family and other closely-held business interests, and real estate) to your fund.
+Receive a tax deduction for the current tax year and recommend grants at your pace to your church and favorite Christian ministries.” https://pcafoundation.com/individuals/advise-consult-fund/.
+The PCA Foundation also provides a donor-advised fund that is credited with investment earnings and bears a competitive balance-based charge, called the ‘Increase Fund.

 Do not consider this tax or legal advice.
 Tax laws are complicated, and individual situations differ.
 Please consult your tax advisor or personal attorney.